wolfv6/keybrd/tutorials/tutorial_3a_multi-layer_keyboard.md

 ## Pseudo code for simple layer scheme
 The following pseudo code has just enough detail to show how layer schemes work.

-**Layer** objects select the active layer.
+**Key_Layer** objects select the active layer.
+The "layer" variable is a layer id number.
-When a Layer object is pressed, it tells StateLayer to update the active layer.
+When a Key_Layer object is pressed, it tells StateLayer to update the active layer.
-There is one Key_Layer object for each layer.
-Each Key_Layer object has a unique layer Id number.
 ```
 class Key_Layer
 {
     int layer
     StateLayer& refStateLayer
-    press() { refStateLayer.setLayer(layer) }
+    press() { refStateLayer.setActiveLayer(layer) }
 }
 ```

+**StateLayer** objects keep track of the active layer.
-A **StateLayer**'s activeLayer is always up to date.
+A StateLayer's activeLayer is always up to date.
 ```
 class StateLayer
 {